 3. The violation will be corrected within a reasonable time.

-A copy of the correction order will be kept in the foster parent’s file.
+A copy of the correction order will be kept in the foster parent’s file and the signed copy scanned and saved in the database.
 A correction order will include a specific time period for correcting the violation.

 Negative Licensing Recommendation